moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/mrl.md

     const { sources, setSource } = mrlInstance;
     ```

-2. Call the `setSource` function and pass in the source chain to define the source chain for the transfer
+2. Call the `setSource` function and pass in the source chain object or chain key to define the source chain for the transfer

     ```js
     import { ethereum } from '@moonbeam-network/xcm-config';

+    // Using the object
     const { destinations, setDestination } = mrlInstance.setSource(ethereum);

+    // Using the key
+    const { destinations, setDestination } = mrlInstance.setSource('ethereum');
     ```

-3. Call the `setDestination` function and pass in the destination chain to define the destination chain for the transfer
+3. Call the `setDestination` function and pass in the destination chain object or chain key to define the destination chain for the transfer

     ```js
-    import { ethereum } from '@moonbeam-network/xcm-config';
+    import { hydration } from '@moonbeam-network/xcm-config';

     const { assets, setAsset } = mrlInstance.setDestination(hydration);
     ```

-4. Call the `setAsset` function and pass in the asset to define the asset to be transferred
+4. Call the `setAsset` function and pass in the asset object or asset key to define the asset to be transferred

     ```js
     import { usdc } from '@moonbeam-network/xcm-config';